davvid/telescope-git-grep.nvim/README.md

 Set `cwd = '/some/repo'` and set `use_git_root = false` if you want `git grep` to search in a specific directory.

+The `cwd` option is ignored when using the `workspace` grep commands.

 ### Binary Files